Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Experiments

-We sweep \texttt{step\_length} and \texttt{min\_length}, which define the multi-horizon ($N$-step) supervision window.
-At each update we sample \(n \in \{\texttt{min\_length},\dots,\texttt{step\_length}\}\); by default \(n \sim \mathrm{Unif}\{1,\ldots,16\}\).
-Using a \emph{fixed} horizon \(L\) smooths optimization but can lower final performance (Fig.~\ref{fig:abl-b}), partly because the last \(L{-}1\) states of each segment never appear as starting indices.
-Large fixed \(L\) (e.g., \(16\)) amplifies this effect (see Fig.~\ref{fig:abl-b}).
-Despite the usual advice to keep \(n\!\le\!5\)~\citep{precup2000eligibility,suttonreinforcement,espeholt2018impala}, our Transformer critic with gradient-level averaging is stable up to \(n{=}16\) and benefits from longer windows (Fig.~\ref{fig:abl-b}).
+\textbf{Step Length and Min Length (Reuse factor).} We sweep \texttt{step\_length} and \texttt{min\_length}, which bound the multi-horizon ($N$-step) supervision window.
+At each update we sample $n \in \{\texttt{min\_length},\dots,\texttt{step\_length}\}$; by default $n \sim \mathrm{Unif}\{1,\ldots,16\}$.
+Using a \emph{fixed} horizon $L$ smooths optimization but slightly reduces final performance (Fig.~\ref{fig:abl-b}), partly because the last $L{-}1$ states of each segment never serve as starting indices—an effect amplified for large $L$ (e.g., $16$).
+Despite standard guidance to keep $n \!\le\!
+5$~\citep{precup2000eligibility,suttonreinforcement,espeholt2018impala}, our Transformer critic with gradient-level averaging is stable up to $n{=}16$ and benefits from longer windows (Fig.~\ref{fig:abl-b}).
+An analogous sweep under the hard-copy scheme on Gymnasium Walker2d shows consistent trends (Fig.~\ref{fig:abl-h}).